top of page

 by Francesco Langer

-This handmade glass vase resulted from a series of work that combines modern technologies with traditional craftsmanship.
+This handcrafted glass vase is part of a series that combines modern technologies with traditional craftsmanship.